GME Network | J-Body Organization - Ecotec Power - GM Delta

 1995-2005 model years, 4 speed automatic cars all used the Hydramatic 4T40E transmission.
 It is easy to tell, if your shifter reads "PRND321" then this is the transmission you have.
 It is an electronically-controlled transmission, and as such can use electronic hacks such as the B&M Shiftplus or Autotrans Interceptor to adjust line pressure.

 1995-2002 model years, 3 speed automatic cars all used the Hydramatic 3T40 transmission.
 It is easy to tell, if your shifter reads "PRND21" then this is the transmission you have.
-It is a VacuumWhat you're engine is under, when it isn't boosted.-controlled transmission, and as such CANNOT use electronic hacks such as the B&M Shiftplus or Autotrans Interceptor.
+It is a vacuum-controlled transmission, and as such CANNOT use electronic hacks such as the B&M Shiftplus or Autotrans Interceptor.
 This is the strongest transmission found in J-body cars, but also the slowest.

 Created: 03-18-2006